+The UNIC process for admission, including admitting criteria was explained.
+Standards for Athens will be at least equal to those in Nicosia, with the only difference being adherence to Greek law regarding minimum standards from public high schools.
+We would not anticipate this being significant in such a highly competitive programme.
+We see the use of UCAT in Athens as a positive addition, which will help international students to consider UNIC Athens in the context of international options available to them.

-The process of admission, including admitting criteria was explained (and is not changed from the current existing MD programme).
-Highschool grades (ABB) plus interviews are the regular procedure.
-UCAT is not currently used for the six-year programme.
-We note that the exam attainment required for entry into the 5year MD is the same as for UNIC Nicosia - which is a successful programme.
+We note that the exam attainment required for entry into the 6-year MD is rightly the same as for UNIC Nicosia - which is a modernised successful programme.
 This is somewhat lower than for other Cyprus programmes, but we would consider the emphasis on the interview at UNIC campuses to be a particular strength.
-It would be useful to evaluate amongst existing Cyprus cohorts whether a candidate with slightly higher exam attainment at entry was more likely to progress smoothly through the 5-year degree.
+It would be useful to evaluate amongst existing Cyprus cohorts whether a candidate with slightly higher exam attainment at entry was more likely to progress smoothly through the 6-year degree.
 If so, this would provide an argument for increasing the requirement to equivalent to 18.5/20 in the pan-Cyprian exams, which was the minority preference of the panel.

-As with the primary institution in Nicosia, student support services for the Athens branch were presented as a key institutional priority, with wellresourced academic, pastoral, financial, and career-related assistance available to students.
-Students have access to mentorship, reflective tools, and professionalism monitoring as part of a broader support framework.
-While there is some student representation in feedback and development processes, more formal collaboration with student representatives on the design and evaluation of support services is encouraged.
+As with the primary institution in Nicosia, student support services for the Athens branch were presented as a key institutional priority, with well-resourced academic, pastoral, financial, and career-related assistance available to students.
+Students will have access to mentorship, reflective tools, and professionalism monitoring as part of a broader support framework.
+While there has been Nicosia student representation in feedback and development processes, more formal collaboration with student representatives on the design and evaluation of support services is encouraged.

 Students will have a formal introduction the first week with their tutor for 1:1 mentorship.
 Each tutor has 5-10 students.
 From the very beginning, students will be made aware of their tutors and whom to contact.
 In years 5 and 6, a second tutor will be added, related to the hospital at which the student is based.

-Both administrative staff and students describe the wide range of colleagues who may be contacted, and students seem happy with this flexibility, particularly valuing the "one stop shop" provided by student services and the open-door policy.
+Both administrative staff and Nicosia students describe the wide range of colleagues who may be contacted, and students seem happy with this flexibility, particularly valuing the "one stop shop" provided by student services and the open-door policy.
 We were pleased to hear that financial support for students whose personal situation changes during their programme is available.
-At the time of the visit, physical student support structures (e.g. counselling services, student union representation, career advisory) were not yet operational at the Athens campus.
-It remains to be seen how responsive and accessible these services will be once the first cohort is enrolled.
-The student centred approach promoted by the institution must be translated into local practices to ensure parity of experience and wellbeing.

 Current UNIC (Y5 and Y6) students at Athens are Greek-speaking students only.
-This will most likely change when the new study programme launches.
-As with the Nicosia parental institution patient contact will have to be either with selected patients (English-speaking ones) or accompanied by translation services.
+While the majority of students at the Athens branch are anticipated to be Greek speaking, this will not be universal and will need to be carefully monitored in terms of interpreter provision, and potentially patient engagement.
+As with the Nicosia campus, for non-Greek speakers, patient contact will have to be either with selected English-speaking patients or accompanied by translation services.
 We trust UNIC to draw upon its vast experience with this challenge and establish reliable systems to cater for those needs.
-As in Nicosia, making non-native students take more mandatory lessons in Greek may be helpful - as also suggested by Nicosia students.
+As in Nicosia, making non-native students take more mandatory lessons in Greek may be helpful - as also suggested by (non-native) Nicosia students.

-In assessment terms, the process is transparent, holistic and clearly aligned with the programme's mission and international standards.
+In assessment terms, the UNIC process is transparent, holistic and clearly aligned with the programme's mission and international standards.
 Academic and non-academic criteria are evaluated and a wide range of international qualifications can be used to support the student-centred global approach.
 English language proficiency is assessed (to UK equivalence) through internationally-recognised standards.